MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Update-MgCommunicationOnlineMeetingVirtualAppointment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPOINTMENTCLIENTS <IMicrosoftGraphVirtualAppointmentUser\[]>: The client information for the virtual appointment, including name, email, and SMS phone number.
+`APPOINTMENTCLIENTS <IMicrosoftGraphVirtualAppointmentUser[]>`: The client information for the virtual appointment, including name, email, and SMS phone number.
 Optional.
   - `[DisplayName <String>]`: The display name of the user who participates in a virtual appointment.
 Optional.
   - `[EmailAddress <String>]`: The email address of the user who participates in a virtual appointment.
 Optional.
   - `[SmsCapablePhoneNumber <String>]`: The phone number for sending SMS texts for the user who participates in a virtual appointment.
 Optional.

-BODYPARAMETER `<IMicrosoftGraphVirtualAppointment>`: virtualAppointment
+`BODYPARAMETER <IMicrosoftGraphVirtualAppointment>`: virtualAppointment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppointmentClientJoinWebUrl <String>]`: The join web URL of the virtual appointment for clients with waiting room and browser join.
 Optional.
   - `[AppointmentClients <IMicrosoftGraphVirtualAppointmentUser[]>]`: The client information for the virtual appointment, including name, email, and SMS phone number.
 Optional.
     - `[DisplayName <String>]`: The display name of the user who participates in a virtual appointment.
 Optional.